kermitt2/grobid/doc/Run-Grobid.md

-<h1>Run GROBID</h1>>
+<h1>Getting started</h1>

+## Using Grobid from the cloud for free

+The simpler way to play with Grobid is to use the [Grobid space](https://huggingface.co/spaces/lfoppiano/grobid) where a light instance of Grobid is deployed.
+You can use it to process a PDF file, or to test the Grobid web service.
+The space is free and does not require any authentication.

+**NOTE**: This grobid space is not intended for production use, it is only a demonstration of Grobid capabilities.
+For production use, please deploy a local version or contact us.

+## Running Grobid locally

-The standard way to run Grobid is to use [Docker](https://docs.docker.com/engine/understanding-docker/) for starting a Grobid server.
+The standard way to run Grobid locally is to use [Docker](https://docs.docker.com/engine/understanding-docker/) for starting a Grobid server.

 For installing Docker on your system, please visit the official Docker documentation [here](https://docs.docker.com/get-docker/).

-For convenience, we provide two docker images:
+For convenience, we provide two Grobid docker images:

 - the **full** image provides the best accuracy, because it includes all the required python and TensorFlow libraries, GPU support and all Deep Learning model resources.
 However it requires more resources, ideally a GPU (it will be automatically detected on Linux).
 If you have a limited amount of PDF, a good machine, and prioritize accuracy, use this Grobid flavor.
 To run this version of Grobid, the command is: